pocession/JapanHousePrice/README.md

 ![Price_floor_area0](/Result/Price_floor_area0.png?raw=true)

 # 5 Dealing with missing values
-Now I move on to deal with the missing values.
-I find that missing values are shown in NA or "" (Blank) in this dataset.
+Missing values are shown in NA or "" (Blank) in this dataset.
 Some missing values in numeric variables are associated with specific values in character variables.
 This suggests that those variables are in a group and should be handled together.
 I frist start to identify NAs in numeric variables and deal with their associated values in character variables.
 There should be 20 variables containing missing values, which are listed below.

 ```{r}
 blankcol <- which(sapply(Raw,function(x) any(x== "")))